KWARC/Kalah-Framework/README.md

 - Java 8
 - The .scala files should be compatible with scala 2.10.
 If there are any problems with the scala version, let me know as soon as possible via the forum.
 - If there are any other problems with using my framework (like java interfacing) please let me/us know via the forum as soon as possible.

+## Agent GUI
+Luca Reeb has kindly provided a GUI for debugging purposes in the subfolder `KalahGUI`.
+For a description, see `KalahGUI/README.md`.